Safer Substance Use Begins with Risk Mitigation

 We all know that driving can be dangerous.
 When we get behind the wheel, we take certain precautions to ensure our safety such as strapping our seatbelts on, putting away our phones, wearing sunglasses, and driving the speed limit.
 By taking these safety measures, we are reducing our risk of harm to ourselves and others while partaking in a dangerous activity.
-This is called harm reduction.
+This is called risk mitigation.

 Everyday examples of harm reduction include: